kubecub/go-project-layout/README.md

 In each directory, there is a README.md and an OWNERS, which explains what the directory does and who owns it.

 **Labels denger:**
-Read about the [go-project-layout](https://github.com/kubecub/go-project-layout/labels) tag design
+Read about the [go-project-layout](https://github.com/kubecub/go-project-layout/labels) tag design.
+We have provided in the [github-label-syncer](https://github.com/kubecub/github-label-syncer) warehouse label synchronizer.

 ## 🛫 Quick start